Certified Schools can access this webinar by logging into the learning hub.

 This webinar will provide headteachers, senior leaders, DSLs and teaching staff with an understanding of and practical insight into peer on peer abuse online and how to develop measures to prevent, react and respond to incidents in line with statutory safeguarding guidance.

-Understanding what is defined as peer on peer abuse, the different forms it can take and how it can manifest itself online.
+Understanding what is defined as peer on peer abuse, the different forms it can take and how it can manifest itself online

-Recognising staff roles and responsibilities and whole school expectations in line with statutory guidance and legislation surrounding peer on peer abuse.
+Recognising staff roles and responsibilities and whole school expectations in line with statutory guidance and legislation surrounding peer-on-peer abuse

-Identifying the reasons why children and young people engage in sending nudes and understanding the process behind cyberbullying between peers.
+Identifying the reasons why children and young people engage in sending nudes and understanding the process behind cyberbullying between peers

-Recognising the importance of developing a ‘peer on peer safety plan’ which includes the necessary assessments, policies and procedures to effectively manage cases of abuse.
+Recognising the importance of developing a ‘peer-on-peer safety plan’ which includes the necessary assessments, policies and procedures to effectively manage cases of abuse

 Our Certified School Programme is a complete solution for schools to implement an effective approach to online safety.